Corporate social responsibility (CSR)

 As well as helping the community around you, engaging in CSR can be a great boost for your business too.
 It allows you to grow your brand value and reputation, attract loyal staff and customers, build credibility and gain a sustainable competitive advantage.

 This guide explains what corporate social responsibility is and why it matters.
 It introduces some key concepts and CSR practices, tells you how to align them with your business goals and measure their effects.
-Finally, it shows a case study of a local Northern Ireland company putting CSR at the core of its business.
+Finally, it shows a case study of a local Northern Ireland business implementing a successful CSR strategy.